 The turbo is your traditional catholic, easier to ask for forgiveness than to ask for permission.

-The GT3 is the right wing Catholic where you had better ask for permission, because otherwise you could be committing self-flagellation going around a curve.
+The GT3 is the right wing Catholic – ask for forgiveness instead of permission or just commit self-flagellation going around a curve.

 There is nothing worse than trying to explain to St. Peter why you should be let through the pearly gates when you crashed a GT3.